writememe/blog.danielteycheney.com/content/posts/exploring-nornir-part-one.md

-Nornir provides the ability to apply complex [filtering](https://nornir.readthedocs.io/en/stable/tutorials/intro/inventory.html#Filtering-the-inventory) to your inventory, allowing you be precise yet elegant in classifying similar hosts to perform some tasks.
+Nornir provides the ability to apply complex [filtering](https://nornir.readthedocs.io/en/stable/tutorials/intro/inventory.html#Filtering-the-inventory) to your inventory, allowing you to be precise yet elegant in classifying similar hosts to perform some tasks.

 In future, I will dedicate a post to filtering in Nornir to solve some automation challenges.